Platform logo

 1. Introduction

-In the last twenty years, we have seen, almost all over the planet, an exponential increase in the rate of caesarean and unnecessary medical interventions at birth.
-The Euro-Peristat Project Report (2018) shows a serious situation in Europe as the critical threshold defined by the WHO is a rate of 15%.
-Studies have shown how the excessive use of caesarean and medical interventions at birth (such as episiotomy, induction), when not necessary, lead to influence the health conditions of the woman, with implications also in the long term, for example, on epigenetics and chronic diseases (Dahlen et al, 2016).
-In Italy, the average of caesarean sections stands at 31%: a greater distribution in the central south and some areas of the north of the country (Ministero della Salute, 2020).
+In the last twenty years, we have seen, almost all over the planet, an exponential increase in the rate of caesarean sections and unnecessary medical interventions at birth.
+The Euro-Peristat Project Report (2018) shows a serious situation in Europe, as the critical threshold defined by the WHO is a rate of 15%.
+Studies have shown that excessive use of caesarean and medical interventions at birth (such as episiotomy and induction), when not necessary, influences the woman's health conditions, with long-term implications, for example, on epigenetics and chronic diseases (Dahlen et al., 2016).
+In Italy, the average number of caesarean sections is 31%, with a greater distribution in the central south and some areas of the north of the country (Ministero della Salute, 2020).

 To tackle this problem, in recent years, different types of directives and guidelines have been issued to encourage and support physiological birth: at the international level, for example, the WHO released Recommendations (WHO, 2018a; 2018b); in Europe, the standards for managed units of midwives have come out (Rocca-Iehnacho et al., 2018); in Italy, the Ministry of Health launched the recent guidelines for low midwifery risk that provide indications for the management of low-risk pregnancy and childbirth by midwives as a modality associated with a reduction in medical interventions (caesarean section, episiotomy) and greater satisfaction of women (Ministry of Health, 2017).

-Therefore, it is recognized that the Midwifery-Led Units / Birth Centres are connected to reduced childbirth medical interventions and better health outcomes (Sandall et al., 2016).
+Therefore, it is recognised that midwifery-led units and birth centres are connected to reduced childbirth medical interventions and better health outcomes (Sandall et al., 2016).
 This model of care needs a proper architectural response that lacks knowledge of physiological birth space design.
-Many research studies in health sciences and architecture have been carried out on the influence of space on the labour and delivery process (Nilsson et al., 2020), with important results confirming the role of the built environment, its impact on the physiological birth process and women's experience and midwifery practice and behaviour (Foureur et al. 2010; Setola et al., 2018).
+Many research studies in health sciences and architecture have been carried out on the influence of space on the labour and delivery process (Nilsson et al., 2020), with important results confirming the role of the built environment, its impact on the physiological birth process, and women's experience and midwifery practice and behaviour (Foureur et al., 2010; Setola et al., 2018).

 However, we observe a shortage of this kind of information in the application of technical guidelines and, among the professional designers, a lack of knowledge about birth physiology and its consequent application to the architectural project.

-Following the request by the Italian Ministry of Health to the Regional Health Trusts to equip themselves with physiological areas with low midwifery risk within the maternal and child departments, some hospitals have decided to improve the conditions of assistance for users by building new facilities or renovating some parts of them to accommodate those areas, such as Midwifery-Led Units / Birth Centres.
+Following the request by the Italian Ministry of Health to the Regional Health Trusts to equip themselves with physiological areas with low midwifery risk within the maternal and child departments, some hospitals have decided to improve the conditions of assistance for users by building new facilities or renovating some parts of them to accommodate those areas, such as midwifery-led units and birth centres.

-The case examined in this paper concerns the collaboration carried out by the research group with one of the hospitals building a new Maternal Child Pavilion, which includes a Birth Centre within it.
+The case examined in this paper concerns the collaboration carried out by the research group with one of the hospitals building a new maternity child pavilion, which includes a birth centre within it.
 This centre is equipped with five birth rooms and is located on the second floor of the new pavilion, on the same floor as the midwifery and gynaecology wards.
-In contrast, the traditional labour-delivery area is located on the ground floor and connected through the elevators.
+In contrast, the traditional labor-delivery area is located on the ground floor and connected via elevators.

-The entire research collaboration aimed to investigate the relationship between space and users' perception of birthplaces, identify the best spatial and environmental conditions for the new Birth Centre, and support a participatory process for users, which would help implement the awareness of birth as a physiological event.
-In this paper, we focus on the process of spatial design research and the description of the Birth Centre's final layout elaborated by taking into account the users' requirements detected along with the collaboration with midwifery and environmental psychology disciplines.
+The entire research collaboration aimed to investigate the relationship between space and users' perceptions of birthplaces, identify the best spatial and environmental conditions for the new Birth Centre, and support a participatory process for users to help implement awareness of birth as a physiological event.
+In this paper, we focus on the process of spatial design research and the description of the birth centre's final layout elaborated by taking into account the users' requirements detected, along with the collaboration with the midwifery and environmental psychology disciplines.

 2. Theories and Methods

-The hospital was already in possession of a preliminary design project for the entire Maternal and Infant building, including the Birth Centre area.
-Then the research group was entrusted with reshaping this existing Birth Centre project to better respond to the specific spatial and organizational needs.
-The research was developed in three phases: 1) the evaluation of the existing project according to the requirements given by the scientific literature; 2) the analysis of the spatial layout and the users' perception, helping to identify the best environmental conditions; 3) the drafting of guidelines for the project and the new design solution which should be the subject of a future co-design process.
+The hospital was already in possession of a preliminary design project for the entire maternity and infant building, including the birth centre area.
+Then the research group was entrusted with reshaping this existing Birth Centre project to better respond to the specific spatial and organisational needs.
+The research was developed in three phases: 1) the evaluation of the existing project according to the requirements given by the scientific literature; 2) the analysis of the spatial layout and the users' perception, helping to identify the best environmental conditions; 3) the drafting of guidelines for the project and the new design solution, which should be the subject of a future co-design process.

 In phase one, the critical aspects of the layout were identified according to the results that emerged from the scoping review by Setola et al. (2019) and the knowledge acquired by the research group after the field visits to more than fifteen birth centres in Europe.
 These critical aspects of the preliminary project were identified (Figure 1):

-• The dispersion of the spaces dedicated to the work of midwives could alter their management and control skills, as well as decrease internal communications.
+• The dispersion of spaces dedicated to midwives' work could alter their management and control skills, as well as decrease internal communications.
 The staff may not carry out the reception functions in the unit if this does not coincide with the working station;

-• The dispersion of spaces for socialization, such as living rooms and kitchens, does not favour communication and sociability between the different users (midwives, supporters, mothers);
+• The dispersion of spaces for socialisation, such as living rooms and kitchens, does not favour communication and sociability between the different users (midwives, supporters, and mothers);

 • The lack of a visual message revealing the birth philosophy of the centre.
-It is important to give the unit a character and distinctive identity from the outset: the views that open at the entrance and in the internal path from the corridors to the rooms are important to strengthen the communication of positivity.
-The area dedicated to the entrance must have a defined character to instil in the visitor not only ease of orientation but also the perception of transition in a "non-hospitalized" environment;
+It is important to give the unit a character and distinctive identity from the outset.
+The views that open at the entrance and in the internal path from the corridors to the rooms are important to strengthen the communication of positivity.
+The area dedicated to the entrance must have a defined character to instill in the visitor not only ease of orientation but also the perception of transition in a "non-hospitalised" environment.

-• The articulation of the space in the birth room does not favour the freedom of movement and flexibility of the environment to ensure maximum emotional and physical freedom of the woman who needs different situations depending on the stages of labour and delivery;
+• The articulation of the space in the birth room does not favour the freedom of movement and flexibility of the environment to ensure maximum emotional and physical freedom for the woman, who needs different situations depending on the stages of labour and delivery.

 • The bed has a dominant position in the room and constitutes the visual and emotional focus of the environment.
 It is proposed as a preferential place in which to give birth, to the detriment of using more functional positions for physiological birth.
-The type of bed can significantly affect the atmosphere of the environment as well as the flexibility and practicality of the room.
-Some studies recommend not to use a regular hospital bed, but preferably a double bed, as well as a mobile bed to give the environment as much flexibility as possible;
+The type of bed can significantly affect the atmosphere of the environment, as well as the flexibility and practicality of the room.
+Some studies recommend not using a regular hospital bed, but rather a double bed as well as a mobile bed, to give the environment as much flexibility as possible.

-• The lack of furniture to facilitate physiological childbirth, such as a tub, birthing couch, ball, bars, lianas, bean bags, and furniture for the comfort of users (e.g. wardrobe for personal items, seats for supporters).
-The furnishings and objects to support childbirth are fundamental elements both for the practice of childbirth and for the organization of space.
-The goal is to offer as much support as possible to the various activities of women without reducing the degree of flexibility of the room;
+• The lack of furniture to facilitate physiological childbirth, such as a tub, birthing couch, ball, bars, lianas, bean bags, and furniture for the comfort of users (e.g., a wardrobe for personal items, seats for supporters), The furnishings and objects to support childbirth are fundamental elements both for the practice of childbirth and for the organisation of space.
+The goal is to provide as much support as possible for women's various activities without reducing the degree of flexibility in the room.

-• The lack of an adequate interface space between room and corridor to preserve the sense of privacy, control and relaxation.
+• The lack of an adequate interface space between room and corridor preserves a sense of privacy, control, and relaxation.
 It is assumed that the activities taking place in the room should not be seen from the outside corridor.
-Therefore, together with a strategic location of the furnishings concerning the entrance, an additional device is recommended to mitigate the room's exposure.
+Therefore, together with the strategic location of the furnishings concerning the entrance, an additional device is recommended to mitigate the room's exposure.

 Figure 1.
 Preliminary project layout and critical aspects.
 The colour of the big dots is related to the writing of the same colour (© TESIS -DIDA)